abhigenie92/google_home_setup/README.md

 4. Somehow make it find my bose wireless headphones.
 5. Find keys/wallet.
 6. Making old linux laptop turn on remotely.
 [Link](https://askubuntu.com/questions/297198/remotely-turning-on-computer?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).
 Setuping this up with google home might be a hassle.
+6. It would be cool to have a vision setup, it is not that hard to detect someone in the room with a camera, or if he is sleeping.

 ## FAQs:
 1. Great places to ask for help.\